projectcontour/ir2proxy/README.md

 In IngressRoute, healthchecks were only configurable at a service level, not defaulted at a route level.

-In HTTPProxy, healtchchecks are only configurable at a route level.
+In HTTPProxy, healthchecks are only configurable at a route level.
-Accordingly, `ir2proxy` will take overwrite the healthcheck found and record it at the HTTPProxy Route level.
+Accordingly, `ir2proxy` will take the healthcheck found and record it at the HTTPProxy Route level.
 This means that for multiple healthchecks, the last will take precedence.

 A warning will be output to stderr and as a comment in the file.